 Breakfast is offered to middle school students daily.
 Students should report to the serving line immediately after departing the buses and entering the school.
 The serving line is open at 7:50 a.m. for all students who are eating breakfast.
-Students may purchase a breakfast and take it to their first hour classes.
-Students are expected to be in class by the final bell, which rings at 8:00 a.m.
+Students will receive one daily free breakfast and remain in the cafeteria where they will be supervised while they eat.
+Please note that students are expected to be in class by the final bell, which rings at 8:00 a.m.
+No food or beverages are to be consumed in the hallways at any time.
+All food items must be consumed in the cafeteria.

+For the 23/24 school year, all students will receive one daily free lunch.
 The middle school student lunch program is designed to offer students greater variety and larger portions than are available in the elementary programs.
 The hot lunch provides one third (1/3) of the student's daily caloric and nutritional requirements.
-Under the National School Lunch Program, free and reduced price breakfasts and lunches are available for children whose families are eligible under the published criteria.
-Applications are available at the school office.